Goodbye (Shelter)

-"Goodbye (Shelter)" is a 2016 song recorded by Serbian singer Sanja Vučić.
+"Goodbye (Shelter)" (Збогом (Склониште), lit.
+'Zbogom (Sklonište)') is a 2016 song recorded by Serbian singer Sanja Vučić.
 It was released as a single on 12 March 2016.
 Ivana Peters wrote the lyrics and composed the music of the song.
 "Goodbye (Shelter)" represented Serbia in the Eurovision Song Contest 2016 in Stockholm, Sweden after being internally selected by the broadcaster.
 The song was performed during the second semi-final on 12 May 2016, and qualified for the final, where it placed 18th with 115 points.

 Background

 "Goodbye (Shelter)" was described by RTS as a love song that carries a message about violence against women.
 Songwriter Ivana Peters stated: "Violence in any form is unacceptable for me.
 This song is about destructive love, which turns into a psychological and physical violence at some point.
 I would like people to recognize it and to start to talk about it.
 They should not close their eyes.
 They should react and do something.
 We all have to find the savior in ourselves.
 The most important thing is to recognize the strength that you have as a being.
 The strength that brings love and peace."